 Delivery Point:

-NEPOOL PTF: provided, however, ENA would be responsible for all costs and charges imposed on or associated with the delivery of Energy to the PTF and losses associated with delivery of Power from PTF to the Facility.
+NEPOOL PTF: provided, however, EPMI would be responsible for all costs and charges imposed on or associated with the delivery of Energy to the PTF and losses associated with delivery of Power from PTF to the Facility.

-Quantity:
+Contract Quantity:

-Must-Take Energy, Installed Capacity and Ancillary Services for every hour in each of the months for the quantity as specified.
+S.D.
+Warren would be required to purchase an amount of Energy every hour during the Delivery Term as specified below:

-Month Monthly Must-Take Volume
+Month Hourly Must-Take Volume during Month

-March 2000 47 MWs per hour
+March 2000 47 MWs per hour each hour during the Delivery Term

-April 2000 51 MWs per hour
+April 2000 51 MWs per hour each hour during the Delivery Term

-May 2000 51 MWs per hour
+May 2000 51 MWs per hour each hour during the Delivery Term

-June 2000 54 MWs per hour
+June 2000 54 MWs per hour each hour during the Delivery Term

-July 2000 58 MWs per hour
+July 2000 58 MWs per hour each hour during the Delivery Term

-August 2000 56 MWs per hour
+August 2000 56 MWs per hour each hour during the Delivery Term

-September 2000 52 MWs per hour
+September 2000 52 MWs per hour each hour during the Delivery Term

-October 2000 52 MWs per hour
+October 2000 52 MWs per hour each hour during the Delivery Term

-November 2000 54 MWs per hour
+November 2000 54 MWs per hour each hour during the Delivery Term

-December 2000 54 MWs per hour
+December 2000 54 MWs per hour each hour during the Delivery Term

-January 2001 51 MWs per hour
+January 2001 51 MWs per hour each hour during the Delivery Term

-February 2001 55 MWs per hour
+February 2001 55 MWs per hour each hour during the Delivery Term

 Quantity Differences Between the Must-Take Volume and the Actual Take Volume:

-1) Actual Take Exceeds the Monthly Must-Take Volume
+1) Actual Take Exceeds the Hourly Must-Take Volume:

-For each hour in which the energy consumption exceeds the Monthly Must-Take volume, S.D.
-Warren will pay ENA the excess volume multiplied times the hourly weighted average NEPOOL Market Clearing Price for the Energy and the Existing NEPOOL Market Products obligations associated with the Energy (except for ICAP).
+If the amount of Energy consumed by S.D.
+Warren at the Facility during any Hour is greater than the output of the Westbrook Facility and the applicable Must-Take Contract Quantity set forth above, then, in addition to the payment for the Must-Take Energy, S.D.
+Warren would pay EPMI an amount equal to the excess volume multiplied by the hourly weighted average NEPOOL Market Clearing Price for the Energy and the Existing NEPOOL Market Products obligations associated with the Energy (except for ICAP).
 With respect to ICAP, should S.D.
-Warren's monthly consumption in any hour increase the ICAP obligation relative to the Monthly Must Take Volume ICAP obligation, S.D.
-Warren will pay ENA the incremental ICAP cost based on the increased volume obligation multiplied by the NEPOOL Monthly Market Clearing Price for ICAP.
+Warren's monthly consumption in any hour increase the ICAP obligation relative to the Hourly Must Take Contract Quantity ICAP obligation, S.D.
+Warren would pay EPMI the incremental ICAP cost based on the increased volume obligation multiplied by the NEPOOL Monthly Market Clearing Price for ICAP.

-Monthly Must-Take Volume Exceeds the Actual Take Volume
+Hourly Must-Take Volume Exceeds the Actual Take Volume:

-In all cases, S.D.
-Warren will pay to ENA the Monthly Must-Take Volumes multiplied by the Contract Price.
-In each hour that the Monthly Must-Take volume exceeds the Actual Take volume, ENA will sell the incremental volume of Power that S.D.
-Warren does not take in any hour back to NEPOOL and will receive the NEPOOL Market Clearing Price for these volumes.
-The proceeds received from selling Power to NEPOOL and receiving the Market Clearing Price will be applied to the Contract Price that is owed by S.D.
+If the amount of Energy consumed by S.D.
+Warren at the Facility during any hour is less than the output of the Westbrook Facility and the applicable Must-Take Contract Quantity, then S.D.
+Warren would nevertheless be obligated to pay for such Must-Take Contract Quantity; provided, however, that EPMI will use its best efforts to sell such Energy back to NEPOOL.
+The proceeds received from selling Power to NEPOOL (less any costs incurred by EPMI in order to resell such Energy) will be applied to the Contract Price that is owed by S.D.
 Warren in any hour up to the Contract Price.
 In no case shall a value greater than the Contract Price be credited to S.D.
 Warren.

 Contract Price:

 Option 1 - S.D Warren enters into a 1 year purchase agreement for Power.

-For each MWh for the Monthly Must-Take Volume of MWs per hour (as specified in "Quantity"), S.D.
+For each MWh for the Hourly Must-Take Contract Quantity of MWs per hour (as specified in "Contract Quantity"), S.D.
 Warren would pay $____.

 Option 2 – S.D.
-Warren enters into a 1 year purchase agreement for Power with a 1 year extendable period, extendable at the option of ENA.
+Warren enters into a 1 year purchase agreement for Power with a 1 year extendable period, extendable at the option of EPMI.

-For each MWh for the Monthly Must-Take Volume of MWs per hour (as specified in "Quantity"), S.D.
+For each MWh for the Hourly Must-Take Contact Quantity of MWs per hour (as specified in "Contract Quantity"), S.D.
 Warren would pay $____.

 Force Majeure: